bluecube/robomower2/index.markdown

 ---

 Once upon a time I decided that building a robotic lawnmower is not a hard thing to do.
-Now, several years later, it is still not even rolling under its own power, but I still keep the vision of the magnificient robot going through the grass, at all times perfectly aware of its own position.
+Now, several years later, it is barely rolling under its own power, but I still keep the vision of the magnificient robot going through the grass, at all times perfectly aware of its own position.